If you are receiving money from the PG&E fire settlement the award may be taxable to you.

-- Property Settlements – payments for your real property could be fully taxable (IRC 1222), or you may be able to exclude some of the gain by taking a personal residence exclusion (IRC 121), or you could defer the gain by meeting the requirements of an involuntary conversion (IRC 1033).
+- Property Settlements – payments for your real property/contents could be excludable as a disaster relief payment if you rebuild (IRC 139), or you may be able to exclude some of the gain by taking a personal residence exclusion (IRC 121), or you could defer the gain by meeting the requirements of an involuntary conversion (IRC 1033).
 (Note: Involuntary conversions have specific rules and timelines and the timelines could be tight, especially for Tubbs fire victims).

 - Interest – interest is taxable

 Deducting Attorney Fees

 Most of the PG&E fire lawsuits are contingent fee lawsuits which means that the attorney fees cannot be excluded from the gross award (Comm v Banks).
 So, if you receive $100,000 and give 25% to your attorney, you are still taxed on the full $100,000.
 Further, the Tax Cuts and Jobs Act eliminated the tax deduction (IRC 67) for attorney fees through 2025, so there is no deduction available for the attorney fees on your Federal Income Tax Return (attorney fees are still deductible on the California Return).

 - If part of your award is determined to be non-taxable (e.g. under IRC 139) then a pro rata share of the attorney fees would also be non-deductible on the CA return.

 - If part of your award receives capital gain treatment then a portion of the attorney fees can be added to the basis of the property and thus will be deductible (United States v.
 Hilton Hotels Corp).